Gaza

 We Couldn’t Have Done It Without You!

 Whether you are an LHI volunteer or a donor, whether you’ve tied blankets or assembled hygiene kits for a service project, or whether you are a partner or a grant provider, you are a part of our team.
 Thank you for your support this year.
 We look forward to working together again in 2024 to meet needs around the world.
-No politics.
 Simply humanitarian.

 5 Facts About Gaza